damla-bortucen/book-recommender/README.md

   store, so all disk/API I/O lives in one place and the engine can be used without the dashboard. `recommend_from_query()` runs the Chroma similarity search, then applies the category filter and emotional-tone sort, returning a DataFrame.
+  `recommend_from_books()` takes three chosen books, averages their description embeddings into a single "taste" vector, searches with it, drops the picks from the results, and keeps only books whose `simple_categories` match the picks'.

 - **`dashboard.py`** is an interactive [Gradio](https://www.gradio.app/) app that
   drives the engine: